den-plugins/scrum-task-board/README.markdown

 = Dependencies

-This plugin depends on other management plugins to run.
+This plugin depends on the ff. plugins to run.
-1. pm_dashboard plugin
+1. redmine-burndown
+2. redmine-custom

 = Compatibility